 If preauthorization is required and not obtained, it may result in reduction or denial of payment.
 Services provided without preauthorization also may be subject to retrospective review.
-When retrospective review is performed, providers should include clinical information to perform a medical necessity review, as well as a summary of why preauthorization was not obtained.
+When retrospective review is required, providers must include clinical information to perform a medical necessity review, as well as a summary of why preauthorization was not obtained.